Microsoft Intune Integration

 * **Asset Panda Management**: Manage synced devices within Asset Panda for real-time updates and consistency.

-1. Open a web browser and go to [**Azure Portal**](https://portal.azure.com/).
+1. In a web browser, go to the [**Azure Portal**](https://portal.azure.com/).

 2. Sign in using your **Azure administrator** credentials.

-3. In the search bar at the top, type **App Registrations** and select it from the results.
+3. In the search bar, enter **App Registrations** and select it from the results.

 7. Click **Register** to create the application.